hanayashiki/es_resolve/README.md

 # ES Resolve

-JavaScript/Typescript module resolution in Rust
+JavaScript/TypeScript module resolution in Rust

+**This library is under development**

 # Features